intentee/paddler.intentee.com/content/docs/starting-out/generating-tokens-and-embeddings/index.md

 }
 ```

-Let's take this payload and test it with [Bruno](https://www.usebruno.com/), a convenient tool to test http requests:
+Let's take this payload and test it with [Bruno](https://www.usebruno.com/), a convenient tool to test HTTP requests:

 {{ figure_image(path="testing-post-continue-from-conversation-history.avif", alt="Testing the request to generate tokens") }}